-The SpiderOak desktop applications SpiderOak ONE and Semaphor are HIPAA-compliant as a Business Associate.
-As its standard offering, SpiderOak ONE provides a cloud backup and storage system that complies with both the Privacy Rule and Security Rule.
+The SpiderOak desktop applications SpiderOak One, CrossClave, and Semaphor are HIPAA-compliant as a Business Associate.
+As its standard offering, SpiderOak One provides a cloud backup and storage system that complies with both the Privacy Rule and Security Rule.
+CrossClave is a file sharing and collaboration tool with real-time chat that complies with both the Privacy Rule and the Security Rule.
 Semaphor is a chat tool for real-time conversations and file-sharing that also complies with both the Privacy Rule and Security Rule.

 SpiderOak supports certain customers that are subject to the Health Insurance Portability and Accountability Act of 1996 and its implementing regulations as amended by the regulations promulgated pursuant to the Health Information Technology for Economic and Clinical Health Act, Title XIII of the American Recovery and Reinvestment Act of 2009 (collectively, “HIPAA”).
 Under HIPAA, companies have obligations to meet certain privacy and security standards with regard to Protected Health Information (“PHI”).